 Being a member of NAR is especially beneficial to brokerages because every agent represented by the brokerage receives automatic access to NAR benefits.
 Not only does this add value to the brokerage, but it also means they can do more for their clients.

 When it comes to hiring a real estate specialist, there are plenty of options to choose from.
 While all real estate professionals are qualified, at the end of the day, you decide on the right person for the job.
-Whoever you choose, our Jovio Real Estate Specialists are here to lend a helping hand if you need one.
+Whoever you choose, our Jovio agents are here to lend a helping hand if you need one.